 The dateline is the first line in the body of your press release.
-Standard form in all press releases, just follow the below formula and you”ll be fine.

 As a best practice, write your press release first then come back and develop the opening paragraph as a summary of the press release.
 Then compare this new opening paragraph with your initial first paragraph.

 There is an art to crafting the body as well, which makes for the bulk of your release.